-5.3.2 Urban Squares
+5.3.2 Public Squares

-Further to the VOP 2010 Policy 7.3.1.2 (d), Urban Squares are intensively used spaces that can accommodate a range of neighborhood oriented social activities.
-Urban Squares may include seating, bicycle parking, contemporary playground structures, fountains/waterplay, and shall be accommodating of street related activities such as vendors, festivals, temporary markets, performance space, and art installations.
-Schedule E identifies the general locations for Urban Squares.
-The precise location, size, shape and characteristics of Urban Squares shall be determined to the satisfaction of the City during the review of development applications.
-Generally, an Urban Square shall have a minimum area of 0.2 hectares and have at least 50% of its edges fronting a street or mews.
-Private amenity spaces shall not be considered Urban Squares.
-Urban Squares and are generally rectangular in shape with extensive street frontage onto public roads.
-They shall have flat topography (2% slope), be easily developed, and include electrical, water, and storm sewer servicing.
+Further to the VOP 2010 Policy 7.3.1.2 (d), Public Squares are intensively used spaces that can accommodate a range of neighborhood oriented social activities.
+Public Squares may include seating, bicycle parking, contemporary playground structures, fountains/waterplay, and shall be accommodating of street related activities such as vendors, festivals, temporary markets, performance space, and art installations.
+Schedule E identifies the general locations for Public Squares.
+The precise location, size, shape and characteristics of Public Squares shall be determined to the satisfaction of the City during the review of development applications.
+Generally, a Public Square shall have a minimum area of 0.2 hectares and have at least 50% of its edges fronting a street or mews.
+Private amenity spaces shall not be considered Public Squares.
+Public Squares are generally rectangular in shape with extensive street frontage onto public roads.
+They shall have flat topography (2% slope), be easily developed, and incorporate Low Impact Development strategies as per Policy 3.6.6.4 and 3.6.6.8 of VOP 2010.
 Direct connections to transit, and links to pedestrian and bike paths are encouraged.
-Urban Squares shall be situated within 5 minutes walk (500m) of the community to be served, in locations which are uninterrupted from intended community by arterial roads or highways, rail lines, and major physical barriers such as valley lands, water bodies, or ravines.
+Public Squares shall be situated within 5 minutes walk (500m) of the community to be served, in locations which are uninterrupted from intended community by arterial roads or highways, rail lines, and major physical barriers such as valley lands, water bodies, or ravines.
 Sites shall be unencumbered by any easements, utilities, or access routes.

-EXAMPLE OF A HIGH QUALITY LINEAR GREENWAY WITH A MIX OF PASSIVE AND ACTIVE RECREATION SPACES
+DEMONSTRATION RENDERING OF A LINEAR GREENWAY WITH A MIX OF PASSIVE AND ACTIVE RECREATION SPACES

-5.3.3 Greenways
+5.3.3 Greenway